bkammerling/ubuild-jekyll/wunder_collections/_apps/onlogist.md

   title: Accessible 24/7
 - image-video: "/uploads/2021/01/06/onlogist-product-3-philip-grave.jpg"
   title: Experienced & professional service providers
-description: "<p>From first car registration to end of a car life cycle, ONLOGIST offers a wide range of “on-demand” services around the use of cars and car sales.
-  All integrated services are meeting automotive industry professionals’ requirements
-  - specifically for single or mass transports.
+description: "<p>From first car registration to end of a car life cycle ONLOGIST offers a wide range of “on-demand” services around the use of cars and car sales.
+All integrated services are meeting automotive industry professionals’ requirements - specifically for single or mass transports.
 ONLOGIST offers several mobility solutions that are available through a digital platform.</p>"
 screenshot_details:
 - title: ">80% of orders are assigned in less than 10 mins"
   screenshot: "/uploads/2021/01/06/onlogist-usp-2-philip-grave.jpg"